AndyYouens/AndyYouens/README.md

 I talk at IBM i user groups around the world & write for the PowerWire publication.
 Check out my [PowerWire articles here.](https://powerwire.eu/author/andy-youens)

-I'm proud to have served in Her Majesty's Royal Navy for 10 years, the Senior Service!
+I'm proud to have served in His Majesty's Royal Navy for 10 years, the Senior Service!

 ![Royal Navy](RoyalNavy.jpg)